Urban artists renew the definition of what it is to be sexy

 Not only urban singers have freed themselves from the obligatory tight and tight dresses and heels in performances.

-The Mexican Yuri, who has been on stage for more than three decades, told Efe that she has taken note and it is something that is seen on her networks and in her participation in the American and Mexican version of the reality show “Who is the mask?” .
+The Mexican Yuri, who has been on stage for more than three decades, told EFE that he has taken note and it is something that is seen on his networks and in his participation in the American and Mexican version of the reality show “Who is the mask?”.

 “I wish it had been like that when I was starting out,” said the “Maldita primavera” singer.
 For her, clothes are part of the artists’ tools and “now women have the strength to express ourselves however we want.”